-Let’s take a look at the most common camera angles used in cinema that function to bring attention to, amplify, and engender viewer emotion.
+Let’s take a look at the best camera angles and shots used in films that function to bring attention to, amplify, and engender viewer emotion.

-Eye-level shot.
-We’ll start with the most widely-used type of shot: the eye-level.
+We’ll start with the most widely-used type of shot: the eye-level angle.
 While basic, the eye-level shot’s simplicity can be just as powerful of a tool as any other.
 It functions to enhance the emotions already present in a scene, simply allowing the characters and storyline to do the talking (or emoting).
 The eye-level shot mimics how humans actually view the world, allowing the audience to more naturally get swept up into the storyline.
 On its own, the eye-level shot is capable of conveying feelings of calm or normalcy, something that is especially relevant to scenes before the film’s central action has taken shape.
-The eye-level shot can be an especially impactful technique when juxtaposed with any other type of angle.
+The eye-level shot can be an especially impactful technique when juxtaposed with any other film angles.
 This pairing creates a striking contrast that intensifies the viewer’s emotions.

 Michaela is a Marketing & Production Intern at Luminoustudios, a female-run video production company based out of NYC and LA.
 She firmly believes in the power of video to effectively communicate personal stories, and she is proud to be a part of a company that achieves this every day.
 She’s currently a rising senior at Loyola Marymount University in Los Angeles, pursuing a degree in Environmental Studies and minoring in Studio Arts and International Documentary Production.
 She hopes to one day combine her love of art/design, video, and the environment to make a positive global impact.